 In Scrum, we know we will make things better through empiricism: We continuously inspect and adapt.
 However, over time it looks like the continuous improvement Kata loses its magical powers and becomes stale.
-Scrum Masters try to fix things by varying their retrospectives format, by introducing games and by introducing more creative problem solving approaches like lateral thinking (Dr. E. de Bono) to get better improvement results.
+Scrum Masters try to fix things by varying their retrospectives format, by introducing games and by introducing more creative problem-solving approaches like lateral thinking (Dr. E. de Bono) to get better improvement results.

 “Scrum makes clear the relative efficacy of your product management and work techniques so that you can continuously improve the product, the team, and the working environment.” (the scrum guide)

 In other words, Scrum will surface what problems we need to fix.
 To improve our value delivery, we identify problems, seek underlying causes and formulate solutions that might result in improving the situation.
-This approach is also known as the “deficit-based” approach to problem solving.
-By repeating this mantra over and over again, we unconsciously start to think that improving equals problem solving.
+This approach is also known as the “deficit-based” approach to problem-solving.
+By repeating this mantra over and over again, we unconsciously start to think that improving equals problem-solving.
 We get tired of solving problems and we fail to appreciate or exploit the good things we have achieved as well.

-I experience exactly the same when practicing the guitar.
+I experience exactly the same when practising the guitar.
 There have been times when I got very demotivated and frustrated until I found out I was focusing on my mistakes instead of enjoying all the good licks I was producing on my guitar as well.
 I learned that focusing on the good things I play makes practicing the guitar much more enjoyable.
 The mistakes are still there, but my overall play gets better.
 This approach is fundamentally different because it is “strengths-based” instead of “deficit-based”.

 What is the Appreciative Inquiry

 Appreciative Inquiry (AI) was created by David Cooperrider.
 To engage in change, he proposes to formulate an approach based on a vision of a perfect future state for the given situation created from collective positive past experiences.